Tidistamatiou/Differential_privacy_membership_inference_attack/README.md

   * **Aim:** This paper studies the impact of a membership inference attack against a diferentially private deep model.
   * **Relevance:**
   I think the relevancy of this paper is clear, they do exactly what I am going to be doing and are doing this on a diferentially private deep model which is, in my understanding, the same kind of model that I will be using in my research.

+## More indepth review of the papers that I'm picking attack methods from
+* Membership Inference Attacks Against Machine Learning Models
+ * **Requirements:**
+    * Black-box access to the target model
+    * requires some information about dataset, namely syntactic format of data records used in training in order to generate syntehtic samples for shadow models
+    * Access to the same architecture that the target model was trained on (so same MLaaS or algorithm)
+    * Trains shadow models on synthesized training data
+    * Trains a attack model on the labeled inputs and outputs of these shadow models (so it is known which instances are in the training data and which instances aren't)
+    * After training the attack model can be used to classify, based on the prediction vector obtained from the target model, whether a sample was in the training dataset or not.
+ * **pro's/con's**
+    * Method is trained on publicly availalbe datasets like CIFAR, locations data from Foursquare, MNIST and UCI Adult dataset as well as a puchased datasets from Kaggle
+    * A con is that they don't use GAN's whilst they have been very promising and are sought-after to get a publication as indicated by Saba.
+    * Another con is the need to have information about syntatic format of the dataset and it rqeuires predictions scores which are not presented by generative models.
+* LOGAN: Membership Inference Attacks Against Generative Models
+ * **Requirements:**
+    * Black box access to the target model, so no information about parameters and hyper-parameters, no information about target model archit
+    * Assumes that the attacker knowns the size of the training set, does not know how data-points are split into training and test set
+    * The attacker needs to have a set with data points they suspect are in the original training record to measure accuracy
+ * **pro's/con's**
+    * present a method for a black-box attack that is mounted through GAN's with over 80% of the training set inferred through this method
+    * method is trained on LFW, CIFAR-10 and medical images datasets.
+    * Requires no predictions scores as opposed to the previous paper
+* Monte Carlo and Reconstruction Membership Inference Attacks against Generative Models
+ * **Requirements:**
+    * Black-box access to the target model
+    * Especially Monte Carlo attack is promising, Reconstruction attack is possible but optimized for VAE's so questionably interesting for my research
+    * Requir
+ * **pro's/con's**
+    * Proposed black-box attacks are evaluted in comparison to the black-box attacks from the LOGAN paper
+    * Trained on MNIST, Fashion MNIST and CIFAR-10
+    * Especially Monte Carlo attack is promising as in their results it outperforms the LOGAN attack, Reconstruction attack is possible but optimized for VAE's so questionably interesting for my research
+    * A con is that I still find it quite difficult to really grasp the foundation of the Monte Carlo attack
+* ML-leaks: Model and Data Independent Membership Inference Attacks and Defenses on Machine Learning Models
+ * **Requirements:**
+    * Black-box access to the target model
+    * access to the same kind of model architecture (through same MLaaS provider) to train shadow model for some methods
+    * Access to the same dataset that was used for training the target model for one method
+ * **pro's/con's**
+    * Relaxes the need to have information about the dataset, so in comparison to Shorki et al. they don't neccesarily need to create a synthetic dataset
+    * Attack still works even after training shadow model on dataset from different domain
+    * Present an attack that works without any shadow model -> does require the posteriors (outcomes)